 Answering these questions is a crucial step in rejecting old, damaging beliefs and replacing them with affirming attitudes toward yourself.

 In addition, remember that self-acceptance is a gradual process.
 Don't be disheartened by days when you find it more difficult.

-Finally, having a manifestation tool kit puts you in an excellent position to overcome perfectionism for good.
+Finally, having a manifestation guide or tool kit puts you in an excellent position to overcome perfectionism for good.